 These disclosures are intended to remediate the issues identified by Plaintiffs and fairly and adequately inform customers of these food delivery-related charges in compliance with applicable laws.
 Chipotle agrees to keep these or substantially similar remediation measures in place as long as they are applicable to delivery orders.Back To Top

 What did I give up to receive these Settlement benefits?

 Unless you excluded yourself from the Settlement, you cannot sue or be part of any other lawsuit against the Chipotle about the issues in this case, including any existing litigation, arbitration, or proceeding.
-Unless you exclude yourself, all of the decisions and judgments by the Court will bind you.
-If you filed a Claim Form for benefits or did nothing at all, you will be releasing Chipotle from all of the claims described and identified in Section IV of the Settlement Agreement.
+Unless you excluded yourself, all of the decisions and judgments by the Court bind you.
+If you filed a Claim Form for benefits or did nothing at all, you released Chipotle from all of the claims described and identified in Section IV of the Settlement Agreement.

 The Settlement Agreement is available here.
 The Settlement Agreement provides more detail regarding the release and describes the Released Claims with specific descriptions in necessary, accurate legal terminology, so read it carefully.
 You can talk to the law firms representing the Class listed in FAQ 11 for free, or you can, at your own expense, talk to your own lawyer if you have any questions about the Released Claims or what they mean.Back To Top